 Brandts, a contemporary art museum in the heart of Denmark, was facing a number of strategic and artistic challenges.

-Stupid Studio was brought in to help them redefine what it means to be a contemporary art museum, and how a physical space for visual arts could fit into the vast and growing array of cultural possibilities in the digital world.
-We worked closely with the entire organization on the creation of a new visual identity, brand- and communication platform.
+We helped them redefine what it means to be a contemporary art museum, and how a physical space for visual arts could fit into the vast and growing array of cultural possibilities in an increasingly digital world.
+The process was laid out as a close collaboration with the entire organization on the creation of a new visual identity, brand- and communication platform.

 The challenge of the second building was addressed with a subtle and elegant variation on the key visual.
 The bold and graphic Brandts ‘B’ was the main graphic element, but with a small adaptation, the ‘B’ turned into the number 13 – coincidentally, the street number of the second building.
 Thirteen is traditionally an outlaw number, which some people believe brings bad luck, and the new building houses slightly more outlaw art — freaky, funky and eccentric works by up-and-coming artists.